Design comparison

 Marked as helpful2 - Organize Files: Consider putting your

-- @kevorklepedjian1Posted 12 months ago
+- @kevorklepedjian1Posted about 1 year ago

 Great job!
 Congratulations on your journey to becoming a frontend developer.
 The project was excellent.
 I would recommend that you look into using Flex and Grid for CSS.
 For instance, you could apply Flex to the body, justify it to the center, and align it to the center so that the card will be centered.
 Other than that, well done!